George Kuchar: Early life and career

 Kuchar trained as a commercial artist at the School of Industrial Art, now known as the High School of Art and Design, a vocational school in New York City.
 He graduated in 1960 and drew weather maps for a local news show.
 During this period, he and his twin brother Mike Kuchar were making 8mm movies, which were showcased in the then-burgeoning underground film scene alongside films by Andy Warhol, Kenneth Anger, and Stan Brakhage.
 Ken Jacobs brought attention of their work to Jonas Mekas, who championed their work in the Village Voice and elsewhere.

 After being laid off from a commercial art job in New York City, Kuchar was offered a teaching job in the film department of the San Francisco Art Institute, where he taught from 1971 until early 2011.

 In San Francisco, Kuchar became involved with underground comics via his neighbors Art Spiegelman and Bill Griffith.
 They both wound up in his movies and George wound up in their publications.

 Films

 George Kuchar directed over 200 films and videos (including over 15 with his twin brother Mike), many of them short films by students in his courses at the San Francisco Art Institute.
 In the Critics' Poll of the 100 best films of the 20th century, appearing originally in The Village Voice (4 January 2000), Hold Me While I'm Naked was ranked 52nd.

-I, An Actress, a 1977 film featuring a screen test of student actress Barbera Lapsley, was selected by the National Film Registry in 2011.
+In 2011, I, An Actress, a 1977 film featuring a screen test of student actress Barbera Lapsley, was selected for preservation in the National Film Registry by the Library of Congress.

 His film work influenced the No Wave Cinema movement during the late 70s-early 80s.